AaronMarcusDev/Cross-term/README.md

  A cross-platform terminal emulator.

 ## NOTE
-THis project has been replaced by [PATE](https://github.com/AaronMarcusDev/PATE).
+This project has been replaced by [PATE](https://github.com/AaronMarcusDev/PATE).

 ### Why?
 So you can focus on getting tasks done rather then remembering commands for every operating system.